defensivepatent/model-defensive-patent/DPL_Markdown.md

 ### 1. Definitions ###

-1. 'Defensive Patent Claim' means an Infringement Claim against a party made in response to a prior Infringement Claim by said party against the asserter of the Defensive Patent Claim.
+1. 'Defensive Patent Claim' means an Infringement Claim against a party ('Target') by a Claimant or its product or service, provided that all of the following are true:

+	(a) Defensive Patent Claim is made in response to a prior Infringement Claim ('Prior Infringement Claim') by Target or an Affiliate of Target,

+	(b) the Prior Infringement Claim was against either Claimant, or an Affiliate of Claimant, or a product or service of Claimant or an Affiliate of Claimant,

+	(c) Claimant is a DPL User or its Affiliate,

+	(d) Target is a DPL User or its Affiliate, or was at the time of the prior Infringement Claim

 2. 'Discontinuation Announcement' means a DPL User’s announcement that:

 	(a) declares the DPL User’s intent to discontinue offering to license its Licensed Patents under the DPL on the Discontinuation Date; and

-	(b) is submitted to the DPL Website six months prior to a Discontinuation Date.
+	(b) is submitted by an authorized representative to the DPL Website six months prior to a Discontinuation Date.

 3. 'DPL User' means an entity or individual that: